tejasparvathappa/Monte-Carlo-Simulation-of-my-favorite-stocks/README.md

 # Monte-Carlo-Simulation-of-my-favorite-stocks

-This project applies Monte Carlo simulation to measure portfolio risk using a set of tech stocks (Apple, Microsoft, Google, Amazon, Meta).
+This project applies Monte Carlo simulation to measure portfolio risk using a set of ETF's and stocks.

 ### What the notebook does
 - Downloads stock data from Yahoo Finance